Last Updated on December 6, 2020 by ellduclos

 Think of Pinterest as a visual search engine that you can use for FREE to get your blog in front of millions of eyes!
-Today I wanted to share the do’s and don’ts of Pinterest marketing.
-These are strategies that I have personally tried out and have seen work!
+This list dos and don’ts for Pinterest marketing are strategies I have tested out personally.

 For awhile I was sitting at 4 million monthly Pinterest views and 80,000 monthly blog views.
 Once I cracked the new Pinterest algorithm I was able to consistently increase my Pinterest views and blog views.
 Now I get over 7 million monthly Pinterest views and 150,000 monthly blog views.

-I had a HUGE burst of traffic at the beginning of the month when 3 of my pins really took off and brought me thousands of page views.
-Having a few viral pins each month helps A LOT!
+I had a HUGE burst of traffic at the beginning of the month when 3 of my pins took off and brought me thousands of page views.
+Having a few viral pins each month helps!
 I share all of my tips for creating viral pins in this post.

 I consistently still receive thousands of page views daily using my Pinterest marketing strategies.
 In this post I am going to go over all of the what you SHOULD be doing on Pinterest and what you SHOULD NOT be doing on Pinterest in order to get growth and real results.